tahrer007/spot-it-mobile/README.md

 # spot-it-mobile
-mobile version of my final project (spot-it) it still under develpment . i will add new intresting features . in the mean will you can visit spot-it website
+mobile version of my final project (spot-it) it still under develpment . i will add new intresting features . in the mean while you can visit spot-it website

  ### 🐗 [Live demo](https://spot-it-2022.herokuapp.com/)